WHO warns of 'second peak' in areas where COVID-19 declining

 Tweets about this

-ken reiman RT @NBCNews: WHO warns of "immediate second peak" in countries where coronavirus infections are declining. https://t.co/bLsZH0pWUU 18 seconds ago
+William LeGate RT @Reuters: The @WHO warned of an ‘immediate second peak’ in countries where coronavirus infections are declining if they let up too soon… 9 seconds ago

-Robin Tryloff WHO warns of 'second peak' in areas where virus declining https://t.co/jmoUcIvi6t 20 seconds ago
+Jess Rapagnani RT @NBCNews: WHO warns of "immediate second peak" in countries where coronavirus infections are declining. https://t.co/bLsZH0pWUU 11 seconds ago

-sara RT @elman_murad: Countries where #coronavirus infections are declining could still face an "immediate second peak" if they let up too soon… 23 seconds ago
+gea RT @HawaiiDelilah: Countries where coronavirus infections are declining could still face an “immediate second peak” if they let up too soon… 43 seconds ago

-silva carey WHO warns of 'second peak' in areas where COVID-19 declining https://t.co/vxtzr0RSGT https://t.co/EnSliIIWmr 53 seconds ago
+Kirk Freeman You mean like a second wave?
+Huh, WHO would have know that?
+Oh, wait . . .

-Aaron Rosenberg RT @CNBC: World Health Organization warns of ‘second peak’ in areas where coronavirus is declining. https://t.co/BIwROUhc4A 3 minutes ago
+tom deaton WHO warns of 'second peak' in areas where COVID-19 declining:: WHO and Fauci cannot be trusted.
+They are owned by t… https://t.co/ytyViTJEAH 1 minute ago